 - 1 December for Trimester B (January) starts

 - 1 March for Trimester C (May) starts

 Once a deposit payment has been made, we will be in touch within two working days to notify you of any remaining documentation required for your CAS to be issued.
 Please note; we often require financial and immigration documentation in order to help ensure that your visa application will be successful once a CAS is issued.

-- Monthly instalments from October – May
+- September start (Trimester A): Eight monthly instalments from October – May

-- Monthly instalments from February - September
+- January start (Trimester B): Eight monthly instalments from February – September

 Make a payment

 Online payment is the quickest and easiest way to pay your deposit, advanced payments, and tuition fees.
 If you choose to pay online you will receive a receipt instantly to inform you that payment has been made.
 For all other methods of payments, please check with your bank to see when the funds are transferred.